Creating Palaces for the People

 Our renovations are aligned with our environmental goals to minimize our carbon footprint.
 We aim to operate our buildings at NetZero carbon emissions by incorporating sustainable, energy-efficient technologies, and meeting or exceeding green building standards.

-Yes, each renovation project is thoughtfully designed to address the specific needs of the communities we serve.
+Yes, each renovation project is thoughtfully aimed at facility equity and activated to address the specific needs of the communities we serve.
 For example, the universal locker room at the Waltham YMCA provides a family-friendly space, and the fitness center expansion in Dorchester aims to address an equity gap in access to high-quality fitness facilities.

-The renovations are focused on making YMCA facilities more inclusive, accessible, and welcoming for all.
+The renovations are focused on making YMCA facilities ADA compliant, and more inclusive, equitable, accessible, and welcoming for all.
 This includes creating spaces that accommodate a diverse range of people, from family-friendly areas to improvements that make facilities easier to navigate for individuals with different needs.

 While some facilities may experience temporary closures or disruptions during certain phases of renovation, we are committed to minimizing the impact on our members.
 Specific timelines and details will be communicated to members as the projects progress.

-By modernizing and improving our facilities, we ensure that the YMCA continues to serve as a vital, trusted community resource.
+By prioritizing facility equity, and modernizing and improving our facilities, we ensure that the YMCA continues to serve as an inclusive, vital, trusted community resource.
 These projects support our mission of strengthening communities, improving lives, and fostering inclusion, connection, and environmental stewardship.

 The Y of Greater Boston’s food distribution center comprised of a 26,700 square foot warehouse complete with state-of-the-art expansive refrigeration at 30 Northampton Street in Roxbury.